-Our findings suggest that biophysical characterization of variants in one SCN-gene can predict channel function across different SCN-genes where experimental data are not available.
-Shared patterns of functional effects aid variant interpretation and guide precision therapy.
+- Our findings suggest that biophysical characterisation of variants in one SCN-gene can predict channel - 25 function across different SCN-genes where experimental data are not available.
+Shared patterns of - functional effects aid variant interpretation and guide precision therapy.

-Funding
+27 Funding

-D.L. and E.P. received a grant from the Dravet Syndrome Foundation (grant number, 272016) to support this work.
-E.P. is supported by the Agencia Nacional de Investigación y Desarrollo (ANID, PAI77200124) of Chile and the FamilieSCN2A foundation 2020 Action Potential Grant.
-A.B. and S.Z. received a grant from Dravet syndrome UK (grant number, 16GLW00) for the Glasgow SCN1A database.
-C.S. is the recipient of a National Health and Medical Research Council (NHMRC) Practitioner Fellowship (#1154992).
+- 28 D.L. and E.P. received a grant from the Dravet Syndrome Foundation (grant number, 272016) to support - 29 this work.

+- 1 E.P. is supported by the Agencia Nacional de Investigación y Desarrollo (ANID, PAI77200124) of Chile and - the FamilieSCN2A foundation 2020 Action Potential Grant. - 3 A.B. and S.Z. received a grant from Dravet syndrome UK (grant number, 16GLW00) for the Glasgow - 4 SCN1A database. - 5 C.S. is the recipient of a National Health and Medical Research Council (NHMRC) Practitioner Fellowship - 6 (#1154992).

-Competing interests
+7 Competing interests

-A.B. has received honoraria for presenting at educational events, advisory boards and consultancy work for Biocodex, GW Pharma, Encoded Therapeutics, Stoke Therapeutics, Nutricia and Zogenix.
-E.P. has received honoraria for consultancy work for the Friends of Faces foundation.
-S.M.Z. has received honoraria for presenting at educational events, advisory boards and consultancy work for GW Pharma, Zogenix, Biocodex, Encoded Therapeutics, Stoke Therapeutics and Nutricia.
-D.L. has received honoraria for advisory board work for Encoded Therapeutics.
-No other competing interests are reported.
+- 8 A.B. has received honoraria for presenting at educational events, advisory boards and consultancy work - 9 for Biocodex, GW Pharma, Encoded Therapeutics, Stoke Therapeutics, Nutricia and Zogenix.
+E.P. has - 10 received honoraria for consultancy work for the Friends of Faces foundation.
+S.M.Z. has received - 11 honoraria for presenting at educational events, advisory boards and consultancy work for GW Pharma, - 12 Zogenix, Biocodex, Encoded Therapeutics, Stoke Therapeutics and Nutricia.
+D.L. has received honoraria - for advisory board work for Encoded Therapeutics.
+No other competing interests were reported.

-Supplementary material
+14 Supplementary material

-Supplementary material is available at Brain online.
+15 Supplementary material is available at Brain online.